Frequently Asked Questions

 1. Drip irrigation: Most efficient method for commercial dragon fruit farms.

-2. Container plants: Water when the top soil feels dry.
+2. Container plants: Water when the top soil feels dry, or use a soil moisture meter.

-3. Amount: Approximately 2-4 liters of water weekly twice per plant during summer/dry days.
+3. Amount: Approximately a gallon of water weekly, twice per plant during summer/dry days.

 4. Technique: Focus watering at the base of the plant, avoiding wetting the stems excessively.